 How did we achieve this transition?
 A fundamental change in the way we delivered software: moving from feature branching to feature flagging (also known as feature toggles, feature switches, or feature flippers).

 Feature branching is the idea that every feature be developed on its own long-lived branch.
-We call this branch ‘long lived’, because it exists for the entire lifecycle of the feature’s development and isn’t merged into master until QA has validated the finished branch in an integration environment.
-The whole process can take weeks or months, and after it’s merged back in the QA team still has to validate the entire release in a staging environment before the master is promoted to production.
+We call this branch ‘long lived’, because it exists for the entire lifecycle of the feature’s development and isn’t merged into main/trunk until QA has validated the finished branch in an integration environment.
+The whole process can take weeks or months, and after it’s merged back in the QA team still has to validate the entire release in a staging environment before the trunk is promoted to production.
 Only at this point is the feature live for customers.

 The biggest benefit of this approach is its allowance for isolated development.
 This isolation comes at a steep cost though: competition for QA resources among developers and delayed integration dramatically slows down your software delivery cadence.

 The alternative is feature flags: features built on ‘short-lived’ branches.
-These branches are merged daily into master, which is then periodically deployed to production; your feature is technically in production within days of starting development, even if it’s unfinished.
+These branches are merged daily into the trunk, which is then periodically deployed to production; your feature is technically in production within days of starting development, even if it’s unfinished.
 The key is that the feature is behind a flag, which controls access to it for each user—a software gatekeeper.
 By changing the flag’s configuration, you can make the feature inaccessible to every customer (also known as a dark launch), make it available to internal employees, grant access to beta customers when the time is right, or randomly deliver it to a percentage of your customers to test it out.

 By releasing your features early, targeted to only the right groups of people, you can gain valuable feedback and iterate quickly on it, resulting in more productive development, or even just abandoning ideas that don’t seem to be working out before they drain more of your resources.